 Where employees require a vehicle as a condition of employment, the Employer will provide paid parking.
 The Employer will agree to pay 50% of the cost of parking for all employees not currently provided with paid parking.
 This must be done through payroll deduction under the current parking arrangement in the parking facilities in the downtown area.

-Re: Student Co-Op
+Re: Co-op Student Placement